20 Interesting Things That Get Better With Age

 One key thing that comes with getting old is your wealth of experience.
 Naturally, the older you grow, the more you know because you would have gotten more exposure and seen more instances of what pays over time.

-Asides craving for more psychosocial needs as you age, an older person will be in a better position to weigh, judge and evaluate things that remain valuable in the long run.
+Asides from craving for more psychosocial needs as you age, an older person will be in a better position to weigh, judge, and evaluate things that remain valuable in the long run.

 Where I come from, there is a popular saying – “What an elder sees while sitting, a young fellow cannot get wind of it even if he tries to get a sight of it from the top of a tree.”

 Now, I do not seek to espouse any idea relating to an elder’s infallibility.
 They are humans too and as a result, are quite fallible.
-But in a lot of matters, especially when it comes to social interaction, being older gives one the better chance of discerning true values as opposed to superficial value.
+But in a lot of matters, especially when it comes to social interaction, being older gives one a better chance of discerning true values as opposed to superficial values.

 Trust me, if indeed it is true that time will tell, then those who have spent more time should certainly have more access to what time has said.